frarent/dpt_of_excellence/README.md

 ## Code

 Code for analysis and table generation is provided as part of the replication package.
-Software requirements: Stata (the code was last run with version 19).

-In the table below a description of all the do files and folders in the replication package is provided.
+In the table below, a description of all the do files and folders in the replication package is provided.
 Files are organised in the order in which they should be run.

 XXX